aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/working-with-project-properties/_index.md

 The [Prj](https://apireference.aspose.com/tasks/net/aspose.tasks/prj) class exposes the [NewTaskStartDate](https://apireference.aspose.com/tasks/net/aspose.tasks/prj/fields/newtaskstartdate) property that defines the start date for a new task.
 This property supports the values defined by the [TaskStartDateType](https://apireference.aspose.com/tasks/net/aspose.tasks/taskstartdatetype) enumeration type.

-To see the task attribute:
+To see the task attributes:

 1. Open the file with Microsoft Project.
 2. On the **Tools** menu, select **Options**.